arafattehsin/CognitiveRocket/AMABot/AMABot/README.md

 Details can be found on this [blog](http://www.arafattehsin.com/blog/custom-vision-in-bots/) post.

+# Adaptive Cards for Easy Booking

+This code shows how to use Adaptive Cards in your bot for booking of an appointment with either Doctor, Car Rental or Spa.

+Details can be found on this [blog](http://www.arafattehsin.com/blog/easy-booking-with-adaptive-cards/) post.

 ### More Information

 For more information on managing the conversation using Dialogs, check out the following resources: